 - Steering wheel locks: Easy to use and store, steering wheel locks can prevent the wheel from moving when the vehicle is not in use.

 - Tire and rim locks: You can affix an anti-theft tire or wheel lock on to prevent movement when you are away.

 - Hood locks: These prevent the hood from opening so thieves cannot gain access to your engine or other parts.

-- Add a GPS device.
-If your car is stolen, a GPS device can help you track your vehicle for easy recovery by law enforcement.
+- GPS devices: If your car is stolen, a GPS device can help you track your vehicle for easy recovery by law enforcement.

 Car alarm systems

 Most vehicles come equipped with a car alarm, but if your car does not have one, there are several external models you can add with an optional key remote starter.
 Even if your vehicle has an alarm system, you can purchase additional tools to deter car theft.